edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>A reason, expressed as text, for this financial adjustment.<br/>A reason, expressed as text, for this financing status.<br/>The reason, expressed as text, for this trade allowance charge.<br/>A reason, expressed as text, for this validation status.<br/>A reason, expressed as text, for this document status.<br/>A reason, expressed as text, for this delivery adjustment.<br/>A reason, expressed as text, for this cancellation status.<br/>A reason, expressed as text, for this logistics status.<br/>
+Comments: <br/>A reason, expressed as text, for this financial adjustment.<br/>The reason, expressed as text, for this trade allowance charge.<br/>A reason, expressed as text, for this financing status.<br/>A reason, expressed as text, for this validation status.<br/>A reason, expressed as text, for this document status.<br/>A reason, expressed as text, for this delivery adjustment.<br/>A reason, expressed as text, for this cancellation status.<br/>A reason, expressed as text, for this logistics status.<br/>

 Domains: